ntrezowan/the-plain/_posts/2018-07-12-installing-jenkins-on-tomcat.md

 Click on Deploy.

-5. Check if Jenkins has started running by looking at the Running column of the Application lists.
+5. Check if Jenkins has started running by looking at the `Running` column of the Application lists.

-6. Go to http://localhost:8080/jenkins and it will ask to Unlock Jenkins.
-Copy the content (e.g. /USER/.jenkins/secrets/initialAdminPassword) and run it in terminal;
+6. Go to `http://localhost:8080/jenkins` and it will ask to `Unlock Jenkins`.
+Copy the content and run it in terminal;
 ```
 # cat /USER/.jenkins/secrets/initialAdminPassword
   98073dfbfabe4cc8961b1225a171f8db
 ```
-Paste the secret to the browser and press Continue.
+Paste the `secret` to the browser and press Continue.

-7. The next page will ask you to Install plugins.
-You can either choose “Install Suggested Plugins” or you can choose “Select plugins to Install”.
-You can remove/add new plugins later from GUI by visiting Manage Jenkins > Manage Plugins.
+7. The next page will ask you to `Install plugins`.
+You can either choose `Install Suggested Plugins` or you can choose `Select plugins to Install`.
+You can remove/add new plugins later from GUI by visiting `Manage Jenkins > Manage Plugins`.
 8. After plugin installation is complete, it will ask you to create a new admin account.
 Create the account and click Continue.
-9. In the “Instance Configuration” page, it will ask for the Jenkins URL.
+9. In the `Instance Configuration` page, it will ask for the Jenkins URL.
 If you prefer to have FQDN name (https://example.com/jenkins), set it here.

 ---